 BYLAWS OF THE STATE OF HAWAII WORKFORCE DEVELOPMENT COUNCIL

 ARTICLE I – DEFINITIONS

+Section 1.1.
+As used in these bylaws:

+“Chairperson” means the Chairperson of the Council.

-Sec.
-1 The abbreviation “CFR” means Code of Federal Regulations.Sec.
-2 The abbreviation “USC” means United States Code.Sec.
-3 The term “Council” means the State of Hawaii Workforce Development Council which is a State Board.
+“CFR” means Code of Federal Regulations.

+“Council” means the State of Hawaii Workforce Development Council.

+“HRS” means Hawaii Revised Statutes.

+“Quorum” means the majority of all the members to which the Council or its committees are entitled.

+“USC” means United States Code.

+“Vice-Chairperson” means the Vice-Chairperson of the Council.

+“WIOA” means the federal Workforce Innovation and Opportunity Act of 2014.

 ARTICLE II – PURPOSE

-Sec.
-1 The purpose of the bylaws is to provide general guidance in Council governance to the extent permitted by State and Federal Law.
+Section 2.1.
+The purpose of the bylaws is to provide general guidance in Council governance to the extent permitted by State and Federal law.

-Sec.
-2 The functions, duties, and powers of the Council are outlined in Hawaii Revised Statutes (HRS) Chapter 202 and the federal Workforce Innovation and Opportunity Act of 2014 (WIOA). concerning the conflicting section
+Section 2.2.
+The functions, duties, and powers of the Council are outlined in HRS Chapter 202 and WIOA.
+The bylaws shall be interpreted and applied in a manner consistent with HRS Chapter 202, WIOA, and any other statutes or regulations applicable to State boards generally.
+To the extent that any section in the bylaws conflict with State or Federal law, the State or Federal law concerning the conflicting section shall control.

-ARTICLE III – MEMBERSHIP, CHAIRPERSON AND
+ARTICLE III – MEMBERSHIP

-VICE-CHAIRPERSON DUTIES, AND COMMITTEES

-Membership

-Sec.
-1 A. Council members are appointed by the Governor of the State of Hawaii under HRS § 202-1.
+Section 3.1.
+Except for ex-officio members or their designees, Council members are appointed by the Governor for up to four-year staggered terms with a limit of two consecutive terms (eight consecutive years) pursuant to HRS § 202-1 and HRS § 26-34.

-B. Except for ex-officio members or their designees, Council members are appointed by the Governor up toto four-year terms with a limit of two consecutive terms (eight consecutive years) under HRS § 26-34.
-C. A member of each house of the legislature appointed by the appropriate presiding officer of each house shall be appointed to two-year terms beginning in January of odd-numbered years under HRS § 202-1.
+Section 3.2.
+A member of each house of the legislature appointed by the appropriate presiding officer of each house shall be appointed to two-year terms beginning in January of odd-numbered years pursuant to HRS § 202-1.

-D. Any member of the Council may resign at any time by giving written notice to the Governor and Chairperson.
-E. If it comes to the Chairperson’s attention, either by written notification from the Council member or otherwise, that a Council member may no longer be eligible for Council membership, the Chairperson shall convene an Executive Committee meeting to review that Council member’s eligibility and determine the course of action.
-F. The Executive Director of the Council is not a member of the Council.
+Section 3.3.
+Any member of the Council may resign at any time by giving written notice to the Governor and Chairperson.

+Section 3.4.
+If it comes to the Chairperson’s attention, either by written notification from the Council member or otherwise, that a Council member may no longer be eligible for Council membership, the Chairperson may convene an Executive Committee meeting to review that Council member’s eligibility and determine the course of action.

-Chairperson
+ARTICLE IV – CHAIRPERSON AND VICE-CHAIRPERSON

-Sec.
-2 A. The Chairperson of the Council shall be appointed by the Governor under HRS § 202-1.
+Section 4.1.
+The Chairperson shall be appointed by the Governor pursuant to HRS § 202-1.
+The Chairperson shall serve until or thereafter until his or her successor is appointed.